 ¿Cómo te llamas?
 (What's your name?)

-Visit the Compassion blog to learn more about our work in the Dominican Republic.
+Visit the Compassion blog to learn more about our work in the Dominican Republic, including what life is like in different regions of the country.

 Definition: Age 15 and over who can read and write.